henriquesebastiao/mkx/README.md

 ### Obtaining Information

-- Discovery of Mikrotik devices on the local network through the MikroTik Neighbor Discovery (MNDP) protocol that runs on UDP port 5678.
+- Discovery of MikroTik devices on the local network through the MikroTik Neighbor Discovery (MNDP) protocol that runs on UDP port 5678.
-- Obtaining information from a specific Mikrotik device or all devices in an IP range using the SNMP protocol.
+- Obtaining information from a specific MikroTik device or all devices in an IP range using the SNMP protocol.

 ### Attacks